chikunli/AdaBDP/README.md

 # AdaBDP
 The AdaBDP procedure codes and data for

-An adaptive threshold for outlier detection in high-dimensional settings
+''An adaptive threshold for outlier detection in high-dimensional settings''

 Chikun Lia, Baisuo Jin∗, Yuehua Wu, and Mengmei Xi